a20351766/udo.1.4.0/docs/source/channel_update_tutorial.rst

 First, use the ``byfn.sh`` script to tidy up.
 This command will kill any active or stale docker containers and remove previously generated artifacts.
-It is by no means **necessary** to bring down a Fabric network in order to perform channel configuration update tasks.
+It is by no means **necessary** to bring down a UDO network in order to perform channel configuration update tasks.
 However, for the sake of this tutorial, we want to operate from a known initial state.
 Therefore let's run the following command to clean up any previous environments: